 Greek yogurt is used in place of oil or butter.

-This is a great healthy chocolate cake and frosting recipe to make for a first birthday if you are wanting to avoid added granulated sugar.
+This is a great healthy chocolate cake and frosting recipe to make for a first birthday or for toddlers if you are wanting to avoid added granulated sugar.

 - 2/3 cup skim milk